 Grades 6 - 8: Religion, Literature, Language Arts, Math, Science, and Geography/ History.
-(Encore classes - PE/Art/Computers/Spanish/Family Life/ Music Appreciation - are not included).
+(Encore classes - PE/Art/Computers/Family Life/ Music Appreciation/Intro to Business- are not included).

 A Honor Roll: 10 points or above.

 B Honor Roll: 8 points or above, up to and not including 10.